MeMo is part of the Centre of Excellence in Laser Scanning Research (CoE-LaSR), funded by the Academy of Finland.

 “Laser Scanning is omnipresent and affecting positively to the life of every citizen in modern information society by early 2020.”

-Our strength in Center of Excellence is that we have a full complementary thematic expertise and leadership in LS and ranging from leading electronics (UO) to systems (FGI), positioning technologies (FGI), information extraction and novel applications (FGI), including inbuilt environments (Aalto) and forest/non- built environments (HU), linked even until planning of Europe’s Digital Agenda and Open Innovation Strategy and Policy Group.
+The Centre of Excellence has a full complementary thematic expertise and leadership in LS and ranging from leading electronics (UO) to systems (FGI), positioning technologies (FGI), information extraction and novel applications (FGI), including inbuilt environments (Aalto) and forest/non- built environments (HU), linked even until planning of Europe’s Digital Agenda and Open Innovation Strategy and Policy Group.
 This comprehensive approach is needed to improve the quality of systems, calibrations, and applications.